A Principle of Targeted Intervention for Multi-Agent Reinforcement Learning: Introduction

 To address these challenges in MARL, researchers often introduce external mechanisms that guide agent interaction and learning—what we refer to as MARL interaction paradigms—to enhance performance, efficiency, and applicability.
 Intrinsic rewards, for instance, can improve sample efficiency and direct agent behaviour by encouraging exploration or coordination~\cite{jaques2019social, du2019liir, mohamed2015variational}.
 Another approach incorporating human feedback, leverages human expertise to accelerate learning.
 This helps agents tackle objectives that are complex to specify via simple reward functions, and aligns agent behaviour to desired norms or human values~\cite{christiano2017deep,hu2022human, mnih2015human}.

-\textit{These MARL interaction paradigms cannot be fully captured by the conventional MARL learning paradigms (i.e., independent learning (IL)~\citep{albrecht2024multi}[Ch.
-9.3] and centralized training with decentralized execution (CTDE)~\citep{albrecht2024multi}[Ch.
+\textit{These MARL interaction paradigms go beyond the scope of the conventional MARL learning paradigms (e.g., centralized training and decentralized execution (CTDE)~\citep{albrecht2024multi}[Ch.
 9.1.3]).}

 While beneficial, applying global guidance to the entire multi-agent system in MARL is often impractical due to complexity, costs~\cite{liang2024learning} and safety concerns~\cite{garg2024learning}.
 Consider, for example, autonomous vehicles navigating a complex intersection or merging onto a highway.
 Ensuring safe and efficient passage requires intricate coordination.
 Also, providing simultaneous, specific feedback or instructions to all vehicles is infeasible, due to challenges such as complex safety validation and lack of universal communication protocols~\cite{taeihagh2019governing}.
 Yet, effective group coordination remains essential.
-An intriguing possibility arises if guidance is provided to a single targeted vehicle, e.g., instructing it to adjust its speed or yield at a critical moment.
+An intriguing possibility arises if an additional desired outcome as a guidance is applied to a single targeted vehicle, e.g., instructing it to adjust its speed or yield at a critical moment.
 The resulting behaviour can serve as a pattern, enabling surrounding vehicles to coordinate.
 This scenario highlights a critical challenge where global guidance is essential but prohibitively difficult or costly, leading directly to the central question motivating our work:

-\textit{Can effective coordination still be achieved by assigning an additional desired outcome to a single agent, relying on its influence over the rest of the agents in a multi-agent system?}
+\textit{Can effective coordination be achieved when assigning an additional desired outcome to a single targeted agent, relying on its influence over the rest of the agents in a multi-agent system?}